 All of this is surrounded by residential and rural residential neighborhoods, with little or no buffering between this enormous plant and nearby residences or roadways.
-The most minimal setbacks are proposed.
-And the plant would potentially be visible from roughly 71 Statewide Areas of Scenic Significance, including the State Route 385 Scenic Byway with its majestic Catskill Mountain vistas.
-Even Hecate acknowledges that not all views can be remediate with installed landscaping.
+Only the most minimal setbacks are proposed.
+The Hecate plant would be visible from roughly 71 Statewide Areas of Scenic Significance, including the State Route 385 Scenic Byway with its majestic Catskill Mountain vistas.
+Hecate acknowledges that not all views can be remediate with installed landscaping.

 The site’s grasslands and open fields make it winter hunting and possibly breeding habitat for the state-endangered short-eared owl and state-threatened Northern Harrier hawk, along with the other endangered species in the facility area.
 Additionally, these fields are a popular stopping-point on the Atlantic Flyway, a migratory route for 14 species of birds.